CapMousse/ender5/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Ender 5 unofficial community documentation"
+description: "Ender 5/Ender 5 Pro/Ender 5 Plus unofficial community documentation"
 permalink: /
 ---

 # Welcome to the Ender 5 unofficial community documentation
 {: .fs-7 }

-If you need help to setup your Ender 5 or want to upgrade your printer, here is a list of great community ressources and parts to help you on the way.
+If you need help to setup your Ender 5 / Ender 5 Pro / Ender 5 Plus or want to upgrade your printer, here is a list of great community ressources and parts to help you on the way.
 {: .fs-6 .fw-300 }

 This website is not affiliated with Creality and is 100% community managed.

-[Join the Reddit community](https://reddit.com/r/ender5){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Help us on GitHub](https://github.com/CapMousse/ender5){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Join the Reddit community](https://reddit.com/r/ender5){: .btn .btn-primary .fs-5 .mb-4} [Help us on GitHub](https://github.com/CapMousse/ender5){: .btn .btn-outline .fs-5 .mb-4 } [Creality Website](https://www.creality.com/){: .btn .fs-5 .mb-4 }

 ---